 - 1/2 teaspoon Kosher salt (or 1/4 teaspoon iodized table salt)

-- Place butter inside a 9-inch cast iron skillet or pie plate, then place it in the oven on the center rack and turn it on to 450 degrees F. If using vegan butter or non-stick spray, leave the skillet dry.
+- Place butter inside a 9-inch cast iron skillet, casserole dish or pie plate (avoid glass, as it can shatter), then place it in the oven on the center rack and turn it on to 450 degrees F. If using vegan butter or non-stick spray, leave the skillet dry.

 - While the oven preheats, mix together the eggs, milk, vanilla, maple syrup, oat flour and salt.
 I like to do this in a blender or with an immersion blender since it’s faster, but you can also use a whisk.
 Make sure there are no lumps remaining.